Information from a Sugar Land Child Custody Lawyer

 If you are dealing with a relocation issue, then we invite you to contact us at Audu Law Firm today.
 Our compassionate and aggressive Sugar Land relocation attorney is well-versed in handling relocation matters, no matter if her clients are petitioning for a relocation or protesting one.
 The attentive and thorough approach our firm was founded on ensures that our handling of your case will be tailored to you and your family's specific needs during this uncertain time.

 Want to learn more about how we can help with your child relocation case?
-Contact our firm today to request a free case evaluation.
+Contact our firm today to request a case evaluation.

 How Relocation Works

 In the finalization of a divorce, the court assumes that the custodial parent will stay in their current residence (or general geographic area) for the foreseeable future.
 If a move is necessary—either in-state or out-of-state—they must file a notice with the court before taking action.
 This notice must also give the non-custodial parent 60 days’ notice of the proposed relocation.

 It is during this period that the non-custodial parent can choose to protest the relocation.
 If they do, a hearing will be set and the judge will determine if the proposed destination constitutes a "material and substantial changes in circumstances."
 Like all custody matters, the best interests of the child will be a priority in this determination.

 At a relocation hearing, the court will consider: